- Sashité for Developers

 - White pawn moves from

-disappears (captured en passant) - One black pawn added to white’s reserve
+f5disappears (captured en passant). - One Black pawn added to the First Player Hand.

 {